First day on the Somme: German 2nd Army

 German troops billeted in the villages moved into the open to avoid the shelling and on 27 and 28 June, heavy rain added to the devastation, as the bombardment varied from steady accurate shelling to shell-storms and periods of quiet.
-At night British patrols moved into no man's land and prisoners captured by the Germans said that they were checking on the damage and searching for German survivors.
+At night British patrols moved into no man's land; prisoners taken by the Germans said that they were checking on the damage and searching for German survivors.
 German interrogators gleaned information suggesting that an offensive would come either side of the Somme and Ancre rivers at 5:00 a.m. on 29 June.
 All of the German infantry stood to with reinforcements but the bombardment resumed in the afternoon, rising to drumfire several times.
 Artillery-fire concentrated on small parts of the front, then lines of shells moved forward into the depth of the German defences.
 Periodic gas discharges and infantry probes continued but German sentries watching through periscopes were often able to warn the garrisons in time to react.
-The bombardment on 30 June repeated the pattern of the earlier days, by when much of the German surface defences had been swept away, look-out shelters and observation posts were in ruins and many communication trenches had disappeared.
+The bombardment on 30 June repeated the pattern of the earlier days, by when, much of the German surface defences had been swept away, look-out shelters and observation posts were in ruins and many communication trenches had disappeared.